 If you know us well, you’ll know our school’s onsite deli, which is run separately from the chef school.
 We’ve called it the ‘Yes Chef!”
 Deli.
 This name is significant to the culinary industry – it relates to Brigade de Cuisine.
 Brigade de Cuisine is the French term for the hierarchy within the kitchen.

-The hierarchy in the kitchen may confuse anyone who hasn’t worked in the field.
+The chef hierarchy in the kitchen may confuse anyone who hasn’t worked in the field.
 Few understand why it is imperative that everyone understands their role.
 Kitchens are both fast-paced environments and potentially dangerous.
 Everyone needs to be aware of their actions and those around them.
 There’s no time for arguing or debating matters, for the kitchen to run smoothly, orders come from the top and everyone has to bring their part.